faavalos94/CLF_CustomerSupportTicketsIT/README.md

 # End-to-End ML Pipeline: IT Customer Support Ticket Classification with Logistic Regression

-**This repository has been modeled after Microsoft Learn's Hands On Exercises, so please follow the link in the Resources section below for detailed steps on initial set up**
+**This repository has been modeled after Microsoft Learn's Hands On Exercises, so please follow the link in the Resources section below for detailed steps on initial set up.**

 This project demonstrates how to build and deploy a machine learning pipeline in **Azure Machine Learning (Azure ML)**.
 It walks through a complete MLOps workflow: data prep, model training, model registration, deployment, and endpoint testing.